 Blurry photos?
 Aren’t those supposed to be a bad thing?
 Okay but hear us out though, an artistic blur effect can be gorgeous in the extreme.
 Gently blurred landscapes, softened photo backgrounds to make your subjects stand out, bokeh bokeh bokeh—we’re into it.
-And PicMonkey has tons of specialized tools that will help you achieve the perfect blur: just soft enough, but not too fuzzy to tell what’s going on.
+And PicMonkey has tons of specialized tools that will help you achieve perfectly blurred photos: just soft enough, but not too fuzzy to tell what’s going on.

 - When the Paint palette appears, click the checkbox labeled Reverse effect.
 This lets you paint effects onto select areas of your image.

-Pro tip: Try painting Soften onto the background area of a photo featuring a person.
-Look at them pop!
-(If you accidentally soften too much, click Original to switch your paintbrush to an eraser, and de-blur the desired area.)
+- Paint the effect over the areas you want to blur.
+If you accidentally blur too much, click Original to switch your paintbrush to an eraser, and de-blur the desired area.

-Here’s what you probably know about Bokeh: it’s a magical mystical photo filter that brings fairy-light wonder to any pic it touches.
-Now here’s what you may not know: PicMonkey’s Bokeh effect gives you tons of ways to customize.
+Here’s what you probably know about bokeh: it’s a magical mystical photo filter that brings fairy-light wonder to any pic it touches.
+Now here’s what you may not know: PicMonkey’s Bokeh Shapes effect gives you tons of ways to customize.

-Maybe you’ve pleasantly debated whether you want to deck out your images in hearts or stars, but it goes so much further than that, dear readers.
-For a real treat, check out the drop down menu within Bokeh, which offers a choice between Glowy and Soften.
+Maybe you’ve pleasantly debated whether you want to deck out your images in hearts or stars, but it goes so much further than that.
+For a real treat, check out the drop-down menu within Bokeh Shapes, which offers two options: Glowy and Soften.

-Orton is kind of a big deal.
-It’s so famous, in fact, that we’ve given it a whole write-up of its own, but here’s the quick version: Orton is a famous photography technique that achieves saturated color and dreamy softness by layering two exposures of the same photo, a sharp original and a slightly out-of-focus copy.
+Orton is kind of a big deal—so much so that we’ve given it a whole write-up of its own, but here’s the quick version: Orton is a famous photography technique that achieves saturated color and dreamy softness by layering two exposures of the same photo, a sharp original and a slightly out-of-focus copy.
 Our digital version does the same in one click.

 Since photo effects are better with a little of your own inimitable touch, you’ll wanna get to know Orton’s sliders for fiddling and other joyful experiments: